We want to make a difference

 She has worked across the organisation, including being involved in the day to day running of the Voluntary Community Transport Service.

-She has a wealth of knowledge about local support which she uses in her current role as Health Connector and has recently included an advocacy qualification to her skill set.
+She has a wealth of knowledge about local support which she uses in her current role as Lead Health Connector and has recently included an advocacy qualification to her skill set.

 In her own time, she is often found enjoying many of Guernseys’ beauty spots with family and friends.